Timeline

 Electric Bruting Machine

-The introduction of the bruting machine led to perfectly round diamond.
+The introduction of the bruting machine led to perfectly round diamonds.

 1893